 If you don’t know the variety

-Here’s how I’ve learned to approach situations like those:
+Here’s how to approach such a situation:

 Determine the variety